FuryanRasta/petri/docs/cli-client/intro.md

 # Introduction

-`petri` is a command line client for the PETRIhub network.
-PETRIhub users can use `petri` to send transactions and query the blockchain data.
+`petri` is a command line client for the Petri network.
+Petri users can use `petri` to send transactions and query the blockchain data.

 ## Working Directory

 The default working directory for the `petri` is `$HOME/.petri`, which is mainly used to save configuration files and data.
-The PETRIhub `key` data is saved in the working directory of `petri`.
+The Petri `key` data is saved in the working directory of `petri`.
 You can also specify the `petri`  working directory by `--home`.

 ## Connecting to a Full Node